 - Stiffness, particularly in the mornings

-Her quality of life was being hampered by these symptoms.
-She struggled to dress herself, needing to swing her trousers to hook them over her foot in order to get them on.
-She was unable to go to the shops and back, let alone the gym to do some exercise, and generally felt like an old person.
+These symptoms were hampering her quality of life.
+She struggled to dress herself, needing to swing her trousers to hook them over her foot to get them on.
+She was unable to go to the shops and back, let alone the gym, to do some exercise, and generally felt like an older adult.

 Diagnosis: Dr Mahmud diagnosed polymyalgia rheumatica (PMR) – an inflammatory rheumatic condition.

 Classic polymyalgia rheumatica symptoms include aching and stiffness in the mornings around the shoulders, neck and hips, as seen in our patient.
 PMR may also cause tiredness, loss of appetite, weight loss, and depression.